java main methodjava main method

 Hello world!Code language: plaintext (plaintext)

 Congratulations!
-You have written and started your first Java program.
+You've written and run your first Java program.

-What do all the terms like public, class, static, void, etc. mean in the program code?
+What do all those terms like public, class, static, void, and so on mean in the code?

-The good news is that, as a beginner, you don’t need to know this at first.
-In modern Java versions, it is much easier!
+The good news: as a beginner, you don't need to know any of that at first.
+Because in modern Java versions, it's much simpler!

-In this section, I will show you what will change for you.
-You can find the technical details behind these changes in the Implicitly Declared Classes and Instance Main Methods section.
+In this section, I'll show you what changes for you.
+You'll learn the technical details behind these changes in the section Compact Source Files and Instance Main Methods.

 Let's go back to the Hello World example from the first section: